joc13th/joc13th/README.md

 ### Hi there, I'm Jose Chacin 👋

-Full stack developer and mobile software engineer with love for technology and development, with 7 years of experience.
+Full stack developer and mobile software engineer with love for technology and development, with many years of experience.
 Knowledes in:
 - Android Studio, Kotlin, Java
 - Xcode for iOS, Swift, Objective C